wbarbosa/lwuit-for-series-40/release notes/readme.txt

 A theme allows us to set the style attributes for an entire class of components in a single place.

 To get S40 look and feel to your application, use S40-with-themes.jar.
 If you want to have a theme of you own and save in size of jar file, use S40-no-themes.jar.
 Use the jar under the release name folder (sdk2.0/sdk1.1/s40-6th-ed-sdk) for same or earlier version of devices.

-For example, if you write a LWUIT application for SDK 2.0 and 1.1 devices, use sdk2.0/S40-touch-and-type.jar.
+For example, if you write a LWUIT application for SDK 2.0 and it is expected to be run on 1.1 devices, use sdk2.0\S40-touch-and-type.jar.
 Applications using LWUIT jars under specific release folder are expected to compile and run on the same release but in earlier versions they only run but do not compile.

 IO-MIDP.jar is S40 LWUIT MIDP version and IO-SE.jar is Java SE version.
 Both provide tools for networking and storage & file system IO operations.